indmajor/nothing-to-see-there/content/posts/oberlausitz/index.md

 banner: "oberlausitz-banner.png"
 ---

 _This is a perfect day trip from Görlitz: buy a day train ticket for Saxony and explore the historic region of Oberlausitz at your own pace.
-We will cross the border, visit an abbey, walk on the medieval city wall and many more._
+We will explore three very different cities, cross the border, visit an abbey, walk on the medieval city wall and much more._

 <!--more-->